Cita Citata: Career

-In addition, Cita had released second single "Goyang Dumang" and return reaching to success, like her debut single.
+In addition, Cita has released second single "Goyang Dumang" and returned reaching success, like her debut single.
 YouTube Rewind listed her music video for 2015 Most Popular Music Video which released by YouTube, occupied position No. 2.
 Soon after that, Cita was the No. 1 for most requested artist on Google in Indonesia.
 Cita had released her EP album Sakitnya Tuh Disini and produced other single, such as "Aku Mah Apa Atuh" and "Meriang".